jimurai/cv/README.md

 ### [Imperial College London][icl]

-My [PhD][thesis] from Imperial College London was in biomedical electronics where I researched techniques to enable continuous cardiac monitoring of patients with minimum impact on their lives as part of the [Body Sensor Networks]([bsn]) team at the Hamlyn Centre.
+My [PhD][thesis] from Imperial College London was in biomedical electronics where I researched techniques to enable continuous cardiac monitoring of patients with minimum impact on their lives as part of the [Body Sensor Networks][bsn] team at the Hamlyn Centre.
 The outcome was a pulse oximeter sensor that combined high-dynamic range noise rejection with embedded signal analysis and sub-10mW power consumption using only off-the-shelf components.

 I also supported multiple other research campaigns by providing electronic hardware and software development with product development grade quality.